shashankg7/shashankg7.github.io/index.md

 Some updates:

 * [July] Visiting Meta AI London as Research Scientist Intern, working with the Modern Recommender Systems (MRS) team.
 I am currently working on off-policy learning for two staged recommender system.
 * [July] Two papers (extended abstracts) accepted at the CONSEQUENCES workshop, collocated with RecSys'23.
+First work is (SIGIR) resubmission on safe unbiased LTR; second work is on examining & mitigating selection bias in preference elicitation for recsys.
 * [Jun 13] Paper on "A Deep Generative Recommendation Method for Unbiased Learning from Implicit Feedback" got accepted at ICTIR'23, collocated with SIGIR'23.
 * [May 2023] Paper on user return time prediction (work done at Flipkart) was accepted with the CRUM workshop at UMAP 2023.
 * [April 2023] SIGIR tutorial proposal on recent advancements in unbiased learning-to-rank got accepted at SIGIR'23.
 I will be leading the tutorial discussion at the conference.